esbgkannan/holozoan_tk_evolution/README.md

 Ubuntu 18.04.4

 ## Getting started
-Use these commands to download the repository and the necesary inputs datasets.
+Use these commands to download the repository and necesary datasets.
 ```
 # download this repository
 git clone https://github.com/waylandy/holozoan_tk_evolution